Princess Diana Comes Through Clear On The Cusp Of Prince Harry and Meghan Markle’s Nuptials

 Another personal bit of information that was revealed in the interview between Harry and Barack Obama demonstrates how Diana isn’t very far away in thoughts when it comes to her youngest son.
 According to the Kaplan Herald, Prince Harry explained to Barack Obama why his mom deserved the title, “The Peoples’ Princess.”

 Harry said he thought his mom had a lot in common with everyone and one thing she would do when meeting people was “listen.”
 He told Obama how his mom put her name to some of the bigger issues that weren’t talked about.
-Harry shared his thoughts about his mom:
+Harry shared his thoughts about his mom.

-“We suffer from this illusion, or reality I suppose, where some problems become so big no one wants to get involved.”
+“We suffer from this illusion, or reality I suppose, where some problems become so big no one wants to get involved.

-“She was the one who wanted to change that.”
+“She was the one who wanted to change that.

-“I will always look up to her as my ideal role model.”
+“I will always look up to her as my ideal role model.

 “Everything she did was having an impact, it was making a difference.”